yarden077/NLP-POS-Tagging/README.md

 ### **The data sets used in this project are as follows:**

-• A large training set containing 5,000 sentences along with their parts of speech tags.
+• A training set containing 5,000 sentences along with their parts of speech tags.

 • A small training set comprising 250 sentences with their parts of speech tags.